 I enjoy visiting fast food restaurants.
-To many that elicits an eyeroll and a groan.
+So many that it elicits an eye roll and a groan from most people.
 Yes, I enjoy the food at many of these places, but I also enjoy how they are organized.

 I have been reading a lot of books and visiting various spots here in Seattle and I find it endlessly fascinating.

 Seattle is a great place to for fast food watching.
 It not only attracts all the larger chains and franchises, but has a few active local chains.
 I tend to focus on burger places.
 Here are few of our prominent local burger chains:

 Since I can’t always get a glimpse into the kitchen and dive deep into these places, I watch how people eat and what they order.

 This made me wonder, could I come up with a basic menu.
 A menu that should be the basis of any new fast food restaurant.
 A menu that, if a fast food burger place was a product I was speccing, would make for a decent minimum viable product.

 So I took some notes over the last few visits and here is what I came up with:

 - Larger Cheeseburger